echogarden-project/echogarden/docs/Options.md

 * `ssml`: the input is SSML.
 Defaults to `false`
 * `sentenceEndPause`: pause duration (seconds) at end of sentence.
 Defaults to `0.75`
 * `segmentEndPause`: pause duration (seconds) at end of segment.
 Defaults to `1.0`
+* `alignment`: prefix to provide custom options for alignment.
+Options detailed in section for alignment
+* `languageDetection`: prefix to provide custom options for language detection.
+Options detailed in section for text language detection

 **Plain text processing**:
 * `plainText.paragraphBreaks`: split to paragraphs based on single (`single`), or double (`double`) line breaks.
 Defaults to `double`